St Barnabas Church

 Many years ago serious damage was done by water ingress but the situation is now stable and it is hoped to restore the chapel in years to come.

-The altar-piece is shown here, together with the south window.
-The kneeling figure bottom right is Fr Gurney himself.
+The kneeling figure at the bottom right of the south window is Fr Gurney himself.